7 minute read

 This allows the Operator to create and update the ConfigMap named dns-default with additional server configuration blocks based on Server.
 If none of the servers has a zone that matches the query, then name resolution falls back to the name servers that are specified in /etc/resolv.conf.

-In this case, every pod in our cluster when request any resolution with the specific zone defined (in our case the opentlc.com) will be forwarded to use the DNS in the upstream spec.
+In this case, every pod in our cluster, when requesting any resolution within the specific zone defined (in our case opentlc.com), will be forwarded to use the DNS in the upstream spec.

 $ oc apply -f dns-operator-forwarding.yml